The Continuing Impact of PhoneDog v. Kravitz on the Ownership of Business-Related Social Media Accounts

 - Prohibited from changing the username or passwords without authorization

-- Required to turn over any usernames or passwords and discontinue use of all company-owned social media accounts upon separation from the company
+- Required to turn over all account information, including usernames, passwords and communications, and discontinue use of all company-owned social media accounts upon separation from the company

 Contact an attorney if you need help revising your employee handbook or creating employee contracts that properly address ownership of social media accounts or need assistance litigating an employee’s misuse of your business’ social media accounts.

 The article entitled “The Continuing Impact of PhoneDog v.
 Kravitz on the Ownership of Business-Related Social Media Accounts” authored by Padmini Cheruvu was published in the 2018 Legal & Accounting Resource Guide published by the North Bay Business Journal.

 This article was originally published on August 4, 2016 and has been updated.